Create a Ring Group

 • This option is available only when both Ring Strategy and Failover Destination are set to the followings:

-• Ring Strategy is set to Ring All or Memory Hunt.
+• Ring Strategy is set to Ring All, Memory Hunt, or Custom.

 • Failover Destination is set to Extension, Queue, or Ring Group.